danielmwatkins/danielmwatkins.github.io/_pages/about.md

 In addition to my research work, I’m a Science Communication Fellow at the Oregon Museum of Science and Industry, and a science writer for Science Journal for Kids.
 From 2018-2021, I was a host on the science radio show and podcast Inspiration Dissemination.

+I'd love to hear from you.
+You can reach me at daniel underscore watkins at brown dot edu, or though direct message on Twitter or Instagram.